Philip-Scott/iViewer/README.md

 ## Special thanks to:

-- Kay van der Zander and Nicolas Laplante: for their help with vala
+- Kay van der Zander and Nicolas Laplante: For their help with vala
+- Daniel Fore: For his chat mockup
-- Micah Ilbery: for the Awesome icon
+- Micah Ilbery: For the Awesome icon